 Originally built in 1915 and currently housing the San Diego Museum of Man, California Tower is a part of the Balboa Park National Historic Landmark District.
 The building is ten stories above grade and atmospherically connected to the museum space on the first and second floors.
 The building is non-sprinkler protected Type II-B construction and did not undergo a change of use.

-Holmes Fire assisted the design team by collaborating with ARG to successfully demonstrate that emergency egress from the subject building was comparative to a code compliant building.
+Holmes Fire closely collaborated with ARG to successfully demonstrate that emergency egress from the subject building was comparative to a code compliant building.
 The time associated with occupant emergency movement via stairs was based upon calculations outlined in The SFPE Handbook of Fire Protection Engineering, Fourth Edition, Chapters 3-12 and 3-13.